alex-rosta/tech.rosta.dev/posts/saml-deep-dive.md

 </samlp:AuthnRequest>
 ```

+SP sends this request to `https://idp.com/saml/sso`.
 IdP receives the request and takes note of the `Issuer` element, which identifies the SP.
-User logs in using one of the authentication methods.
+User logs in using one of the provided authentication methods.
 Let's say [Freja eID](https://frejaeid.com/) in this case.

 Freja eID returns multiple attributes about the user, such as full name user personal number etc.
 The IdP creates a SAML assertion containing the user's identity information and signs it with its private key.